Can eat out every night in hells kitchen...its all amazing down there for food...wholefoods for your lunch snacks etc

 And I might send you to a walking tour of the area in and around Grand Central Station.

-Have a great trip, whatever you do, and wherever you go. about 3 years ago
+Have a great trip, whatever you do, and wherever you go. over 5 years ago

 To see-I would do the standard tourist thing-see the World Trade Center, Empire State Building, Statue of Liberty, etc

 To eat, you can either (A) do the standard tourist thing, and go to the Carnegie Deli, etc, or (B) and what I prefer, go to ethnic neighborhoods, like Jackson Heights, Queens for some authentic Indian Food (both less touristy, less expensive and better then Manhattan), or Brighton Beach Brooklyn for Russian Food.
-You can take the subway to both places. almost 3 years ago
+You can take the subway to both places. about 5 years ago